patrickkunka/mixitup-pagination/README.md

 # MixItUp Pagination

-MixItUp Pagination is an extension for MixItUp 3, adding dynamic and responsive client-side pagination to filterable and sortable content.
+MixItUp Pagination is an extension for [MixItUp](https://github.com/patrickkunka/mixitup), adding dynamic and responsive client-side pagination to filterable and sortable content.

 ### Features